quickshell-mirror/quickshell/CONTRIBUTING.md

 ### Commits
-Please structure your commit messages as `scope[!]: commit` where the scope is something like `core` or `service/mpris`. (pick what has been used historically or what makes sense if new.)
+Please structure your commit messages as `scope[!]: commit` where the scope is something like `core` or `service/mpris`. (pick what has been used historically or what makes sense if new).
 Add `!` for changes that break existing APIs or functionality.

 Commit descriptions should contain a summary of the changes if they are not